clarkcb/xfind/README.md

 ```

 Notice the line above the table that says "Output of all versions in all scenarios match".
 It is
-important to see this and similar messages on all scenarios runs, otherwise one of the language
+important to see this and similar messages on all scenario runs, otherwise one of the language
 versions isn't working properly and the results will be invalid.
 An obvious example of this would
 be attempting to run language versions that aren't built.